florib779/Roon/articles/roon-wine.md

   * This command will overwrite your existing Winetricks.
 Most distributions provide an older version of Winetricks, which will not work.
 If you update Winetricks with your package manager in the future, this update will overwrite your manually added Winetricks.
 5. Create a new Wine directory (especially for Roon):
   * `env WINEPREFIX=~/WinRoon WINEARCH=win64 wine wineboot`
-6. Open the configuration of Wine and choose “Windows 7”:
+6. Open the configuration of Wine and choose "Windows 7":
   * `env WINEPREFIX=~/WinRoon winecfg`
 7. [Download](https://roonlabs.com/downloads) Roon for Windows 64 bit.
-8. Choose your created Wine environment and install Roon from your Download-Folder:
+8. Choose your created Wine environment and install Roon from your download folder:
   * `env WINEPREFIX=~/WinRoon wine ~/Downloads/RoonInstaller64.exe`
 9. Install .net from Microsoft (a dependency of Roon):
   * `env WINEPREFIX=~/WinRoon winetricks dotnet45`
-    * There will be asked some questions about registration keys - I always answered “yes”, but I think it doesn’t really matter.
+    * There will be asked some questions about registration keys - I always answered "yes", but I think it doesn’t really matter.
-10. Set your Windows version again to “Windows 7” (changed through the installation process of dotnet):
+10. Set your Windows version again to "Windows 7" (changed through the installation process of dotnet):
   * `env WINEPREFIX=~/WinRoon winecfg`
 11. Start your fresh installed Roon (replace user with your user name):
   * `env WINEPREFIX=~/WinRoon wine ~/WinRoon/drive_c/users/user/Local\ Settings/Application\ Data/Roon/Application/Roon.exe`